jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Object Class {#bgpsec_router_cert_object_class}

-The BGPSec Router Certificate object class can contain the following data members:
+The BGPSec Router Certificate object class can contain the following members:

-* objectClassName -- the string "rpki1_bgpsec_router_cert"
+* "objectClassName": the string "rpki1_bgpsec_router_cert"
-* handle -- see (#common_data_members)
+* "handle": see (#common_data_members)
-* serialNumber -- a string representing the unique identifier for the certificate ([@!RFC6487, section 4])
+* "serialNumber": a string representing the unique identifier for a certificate ([@!RFC6487, section 4])
-* issuer -- a string representing the Certificate Authority (CA) that issued the certificate ([@!RFC6487, section 4])
+* "issuer": a string representing the Certificate Authority (CA) that issued the certificate ([@!RFC6487, section 4])
-* signatureAlgorithm -- a string representing the algorithm used by the CA to sign the certificate ([@!RFC6487, section 4])
+* "signatureAlgorithm": a string representing the algorithm used by the CA to sign the certificate ([@!RFC6487, section 4])
-* subject -- a string representing the identity of the router ([@!RFC8209, section 3.1.1])
+* "subject": a string representing the identity of the router ([@!RFC8209, section 3.1.1])
-* subjectPublicKeyInfo -- an object representing the subject's public key information ([@!RFC8208, section 3.1]), with the following members:
+* "subjectPublicKeyInfo": an object representing the subject's public key information ([@!RFC8208, section 3.1]), with the following members:
-    * publicKeyAlgorithm -- a string representing the algorithm for the public key
+    * "publicKeyAlgorithm": a string representing the algorithm for the public key
-    * publicKey -- a string representation of the public key
+    * "publicKey": a string representation of the public key
-* subjectKeyIdentifier -- a string, typically Base64-encoded, representing the unique identifier for the public key ([@!RFC6487, section 4])
+* "subjectKeyIdentifier": a string, typically Base64-encoded, representing the unique identifier for the public key ([@!RFC6487, section 4])
-* autnums -- an array of unsigned 32-bit integers, each representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
+* "autnums": an array of unsigned 32-bit integers, each representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
-* notValidBefore -- see (#common_data_members)
+* "notValidBefore": see (#common_data_members)
-* notValidAfter -- see (#common_data_members)
+* "notValidAfter": see (#common_data_members)
-* autoRenewed -- see (#common_data_members)
+* "autoRenewed": see (#common_data_members)
-* publicationUri -- see (#common_data_members)
+* "publicationUri": see (#common_data_members)
-* source -- see (#common_data_members)
+* "source": see (#common_data_members)
-* rpkiType -- see (#common_data_members)
+* "rpkiType": see (#common_data_members)
-* events -- see [@!RFC9083, section 4.5]
+* "events": see [@!RFC9083, section 4.5]
-* links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to one or more autonomous system number objects
+* "links": links ([@!RFC9083, section 4.2]) for "self", and "related" to one or more autonomous system number objects
-* remarks -- see [@!RFC9083, section 4.3]
+* "remarks": see [@!RFC9083, section 4.3]

 Here is an elided example of a BGPSec Router Certificate object in RDAP: